Exploration of rust dyeing/shibori/heat setting and paper manipulation/print. Today, I would concentrate on the process of rust dyeing, primarily.

 Cotton cloth soaked stoked in rust, wrapped around pole and steamed for 15 minutes.
 50& of the pole was submerged within the Indigo dye bath, and left to dry for an hour.
 Having previously used synthetic fabrics, I was unsure of the result.
 At first, I thought the experiment would be a failure due to natural fabric not being able to maintain it’s textural shape once dry/washed; the success would be measured within the colour contrast and resist.
 Because I have not yet mastered the Shibori and rust dyeing technique/process, this will become an ongoing project/labour of love between my mentor and I, Michelle Griffiths.

 I genuinely did not know what to expect when undertaking this particular creative enquiry, but like it and dislike it in equal measure.
 The rust adds a wonderful depth and earthy quality to the fabric, but the transfer looks rather haphazard.
 If I’m honest, the reverse of the fabric is far more aesthetically pleasing to the eye.
 The unpredictability of print is what makes me love it so much, although I do try to create the best print I possibly can.
-The pattern within this sample evokes the memories/patterns found within the bark of trees.
-Beautiful.
 I would love to create a large piece of textile artwork, incorporating lots of square samples of this piece and juxtaposing them to create a wonderfully rich and textural surface.